dotnet/csharpstandard/standard/namespaces.md

 > ```
 > the names `N1.N2.A`, `R1.N2.A`, and `R2.A` are equivalent and all refer to the class declaration whose fully qualified name is `N1.N2.A`. *end example*

 Although each part of a partial type ([§15.2.7](classes.md#1527-partial-declarations)) is declared within the same namespace, the parts are typically written within different namespace declarations.
-Thus, different `extern alias` directives and using directives can be present for each part.
-When interpreting simple names ([§12.7.3](expressions.md#1273-simple-names)) within one part, only the `extern alias` directives and using directives of the namespace bodies and compilation unit enclosing that part are considered.
+Thus, different *extern_alias_directive*s and *using_directive*s can be present for each part.
+When interpreting simple names ([§12.7.3](expressions.md#1273-simple-names)) within one part, only the *extern_alias_directive*s and *using_directive*s of the namespace bodies and compilation unit enclosing that part are considered.
 This may result in the same identifier having different meanings in different parts.

 > *Example*:
 > ```csharp